sbryngelson/group-docs/phd-syllabus/giving-talks.md

   *  You know your talk is not well-practiced when you are reading the slides: I, too, can read your slides.
 If that's what you were going to do, you could have just sent a PDF of the slides to the audience to peruse at their own leisure.
 *  Stop using superlatives.
     *  Words like _very_ can pollute an otherwise excellent talk.
 "The relationship is _very_ complicated."
 "This equation is _very_ nonlinear."
 What does one intend with such words?
 Best case: People think you have a nervous tick.
 Worst case: People think you are trying to make your work seem artificially interesting and challenging.
 We all work on hard things.
+*  You use many filler words.
+   * Avoid using "umm" or "uhh".
+You will likely be guilty of this one to some degree until the day you graduate, but you will be better than when you started working on research.
+I am guilty myself, that's for sure.
+I think the best remedies are
+     * Practice.
+     * __Slowing Down.__ If you have to speed through your talk, it's too long.
+     * Have someone tell you when you do this.
+* There is too much text on your slides.
+   * Figure out what your message is and then remove text that does not help deliver this message.
+      * __Example:__ To five decimal places, what are the coefficients of the stiffened gas equation of state you used to model the properties of water?
+      * __Answer:__ No one cares and they assume you are sufficiently competent to use reasonable ones.
+If your results are sensitive to this information then you would most certainly be giving a very different talk indeed.
+   * The point: This is not a journal article, and not _everything_ needs to be explicitly stated or referenced.
+Only the things that contribute to your message.

 #### Q&A